 However, old fashioneds and other spirit-forward cocktails are more straightforward when it comes to matching flavors.
 I love to take an old fashioned and match the predominant flavors in the bourbon with flavors in the jam.
 Sometimes I look to match them, and other times to contrast.

 If I’m working with a whiskey or spirit with nutty notes and maybe some sorghum or molasses notes I match that with a jam whose flavors complement – fig or apple, perhaps.
+(One great example of a fig cocktail is my fig and fennel sour.)

 Often with a whiskey with stone fruit notes, I’ll complement it with another stone fruit jam like peach preserves or apricot jam.
 Alternatively, if I’m working with a spicy spirit, or something with peppery notes, I might head toward a pepper jelly or preserves to highlight that pepperiness in the cocktail.